Turning mistakes into opportunities to learn how to succeed

-Stephen Twigg, the Shadow Education Secretary, also called for measures that would enable children to gain strength and motivation from their mistakes: "Failure can happen to anyone, and pupils need to cope and learn from it.
+Entrepreneurs often speak openly about their relationship with failure and how they manage to continue to motivate themselves to strive for success.
+What is it from their upbringing that meant they had this strength?
+In 2012, Stephen Twigg, a former Shadow Education Secretary, called for measures in education that would enable children to gain strength and motivation from their mistakes: "Failure can happen to anyone and pupils need to cope and learn from it.
 The most successful entrepreneurs often failed many times, but it didn't stop their drive."

-Parents of children who may not deal well with life's disappointments, both large and small, should try the following techniques to help their children learn from their mistakes.
+Parents of children who may not deal well with life's disappointments, both large and small, could consider the following techniques to help their children learn from their mistakes.

 Demonstrate how initial mistakes have led to later successes

-Show children examples of failures made by scientists, politicians and other leading figures and how this led to eventual success.
-Thomas Edison made multiple failed attempts before he perfected the invention of the light bulb.
+Use examples of the past failures made by scientists, politicians and other leading figures and how their continued efforts and determination led to eventual success.
+Thomas Edison made multiple failed attempts before he perfected the invention of the light bulb and many sports stars will speak of their multiple defeats before their eventual chance of glory.

-Go through children's old text books with them and show them how far they have come since they started school.
+Use children's old work books with them and show them how far they have come since they started school.
 Highlight the fact that they had to make mistakes in reading, writing and mathematics that they later went on to overcome.

 Parents can also talk about mistakes they have made in their own lives, such as a career choice, and go through the steps they took to remedy the situation.
 For example, they may have re-trained and landed themselves a role that was much more enjoyable than their initial career path.